edgarmtdev/chat-node/README.md

   This repository contains the source code of a chat application with nodejs, express, socket.io and mongo db.
 </h3>

+## Directories

+backend -> logic of application frontend -> ui for functions testing

 ## Getting Started

 How first step clone the repository